jjhembd/groundwater/bedrock/README.md

 We have 900k lithology descriptions in OK, 3.8m in TX.
-That's likely less than half of the total--many are still in scanned, handwritten documents.
+That's likely less than half of the total&mdash;many are still in scanned, handwritten documents.
 Note the effort: a busy driller in his coveralls, takes time to clean his hands, and pick up pencil and paper to note: